mgarcia01752/PyPNM/documentation/api/fast-api/single/index.md

 ### 🛠️ Single-Shot PNM Operations

 This reference serves as the **single-shot FastAPI REST API landing point** for all major PNM (Proactive Network Maintenance) diagnostic operations.
-It consolidates the key FastAPI documentation pages for DOCSIS 3.0/3.1 cable modem monitoring, analysis, and reporting—designed for both on-demand and automated diagnostics workflows.
+It consolidates the key FastAPI documentation pages for DOCSIS 3.0/3.1 cable modem monitoring, analysis, and reporting designed for both on-demand and automated diagnostics workflows.

 #### 📡 Downstream (DS) Operations